dmshvetsov/sui-wizards-and-duels/README.md

 ## GAME ROAD MAP

 - [ ] MVP with two-three spells
-- [x] sponsored transactions with auto-signing of duel transaction, with each duel has know in advance spending for both players
+- [x] auto-signing of duel transaction
+- [ ] sponsored transactions, players pay in advance Gas to fund their force
 - [ ] demo duels against NPC
+- [ ] spellbook with spells and their effects for read outside a duel
+- [ ] list available spells during duel
 - [ ] different force stake size duels and duels with "leveraged" prizes (stake is X time bigger that force used and a winner gets Sui prize from a loser)
 - [ ] group players by location, do not pair players with that have big difference in latency, use multiple location RPCs, warn players if latency is too high
 - [ ] reward for players to play and duel